 - Anaemia.
 The common reason for anaemia is lack of iron, which can usually be treated easily with iron tablets.

 - Blood group including rhesus D status and red cell antibodies.
 If you are rhesus D negative and your baby is rhesus positive then you may form anti-D antibodies in your bloodstream.
 These are not dangerous in the first pregnancy but can attack the blood cells of a baby who is rhesus D positive in any future pregnancy.
 To prevent this you will usually be offered anti-D injections later in your pregnancy.
-Various other antibodies sometimes develop against red cells.
-Their significance varies and a doctor or midwife will explain if any action should be taken if they are detected.

 - Haemoglobin disorders.
 The blood test can detect if you're a carrier of sickle cell, thalassaemia or another haemoglobin disorder.